 How to secure your investments?

-Another way to secure your investment is by getting a term plan or insurance.
+Another way to secure your investment is by getting a Term Plan or insurance.
 This is important if you have planned your investments for your family or loved ones like – bought a house on loan, invested for a house, car, children’s education, future travel aspirations etc. Such insurance plans provide financial protection and a significant amount of life cover at affordable premium rates.
 This ensures that in case of an unfortunate event, your family will have the required money to continue the investments which you have planned for them.

 Where should I put my retirement money?

 * Tax benefits under the policy are subject to conditions under Sec.
 80C, 80D,10(10D) and other provisions of the Income Tax Act, 1961.
 Goods and Services Tax and Cesses, if any, will be charged extra as per prevailing rates.
-Tax laws are subject to amendments made thereto from time to time.
+Tax laws are subject to amendments made to it from time to time.
 Please consult your tax advisor for details, before acting on above.